Junior Ogedi-Uzokwe: Dundalk

 On 24 February 2021, Ogedi-Uzokwe signed for his third League of Ireland Premier Division club, Dundalk ahead of their 2021 season.
 His competitive debut for the club saw him earn a winners medal as his side won the 2021 President's Cup by beating Shamrock Rovers on penalties after a 1–1 draw at Tallaght Stadium on 12 March 2021.
 Ogedi-Uzokwe's first goal for the club came on 17 April 2021 when he scored an 85th minutes equalizer against league leaders St Patrick's Athletic at Oriel Park.

 Derry City loan

 Ogedi-Uzokwe returned to Derry City on loan for the second time in his career on 1 July 2021 until the end of the season.
 He scored his first goal since his return to the club on 16 July 2021 in a 4–2 loss to Shamrock Rovers at the Ryan McBride Brandywell Stadium.
 Ogedi-Uzokwe scored 6 goals in 15 appearances during his loan spell, helping Derry to a 4th place finish, 2 places above his parent club Dundalk.

 Bohemians

 Ogedi-Uzokwe signed a multi-year contract with Bohemians ahead of the 2022 season.

+Glentoran

+In January 2023 on the transfer deadline day he signed for NIFL Premiership club Glentoran.
+On 7 May 2024, it was announced that Ogedi-Uzokwe would be one of ten players departing Glentoran upon the expiry of their contracts.

+Galway United

+On 1 July 2024, Ogedi-Uzokwe returned to the League of Ireland Premier Division with Galway United.
+On 12 November 2024, it was announced that Ogedi-Uzokwe had departed the club after just 5 appearances, the last of which coming just over 3 months earlier.

+Karşıyaka Anamur

+In January 2025, Ogedi-Uzokwe returned to Northern Cyprus for the first time since 2017 to join KTFF Süper Lig side Karşıyaka Anamur.